 - Lunch: 18.6 ounces zucchini ‘pasta and 2 ounces grilled asparagus

 - Dinner: 28 ounces cauliflower chicken fried rice

 - Lunch: 18 ounces potatoes and papers

 - Dinner: 6 ounces pan roasted asparagus and 10 ounces flank steak and tomatoes

 - Snacks: ½ cup hummus and 2 cup slices of cucumber

 This 1500-calorie diet meal plan is courtesy of eatthismuch.com.

 The Bottom Line

-The 1500-calorie diet meal plan is effective for weight loss if done correctly.
+The 1500-calorie diet meal plan can be effective for weight loss if done correctly.
 You should make sure you’re getting all the required macronutrients even while you’re restricting your calorie intake.
-Also, if you have a medical condition like diabetes, consult your doctor before starting any calorie-restricting meal plans.
+Also, if you have a medical condition like diabetes, consult your doctor or dietitian before starting any calorie-restricting meal plans.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!